 - Coat salmon with olive oil, and then sprinkle about 2 tablespoons of the dry rub over the salmon liberally (you may have some dry rub leftover).

 - Place seasoned salmon on the cedar plank, and place on direct heat for up to 15 minutes or until the salmon reaches an internal temperature of 120 degrees.
+While the salmon is cooking, place the lemon half over direct heat and cook 4-5 minutes, until char marks appear.

 - Let rest for five minutes and then slice and serve.
+If using the grilled lemon, squeeze some of the grilled lemon over the top when serving.

 If you like this recipe we’d truly appreciate it if you would give this recipe a star review!
 And if you share any of your pics on Instagram use the hashtag #vindulge.
 We LOVE to see it when you cook our recipes.